 Nike Innovation Strategy: Digital sport

-The most famous invention of Digital Sport is the Nike+ running sensor, developed jointly with Apple.
-At least twenty million people use it.
-Nike+ helps to track the level of physical activity using a wireless connection.
-All data is stored on the Nike website, and users can share their achievements on Twitter and Facebook.
-The complete set, in addition to the Nike+ sensor, includes appropriate shoes and a tracking bracelet.
+The most famous product from Nike Digital Sport is the Nike+ running sensor, which was developed in collaboration with Apple and has over twenty million users.
+The Nike+ system allows users to track their physical activity levels using a wireless connection.
+All data is stored on the Nike website, and users can share their achievements on social media platforms like Twitter and Facebook.
+The complete set includes the Nike+ sensor, appropriate shoes, and a tracking bracelet.

 Recently, Nike has created a FuelBand – a bracelet that measures energy costs.

 Nike.com the online store, has won numerous awards for providing an outstanding user experience.
 It has been honored at Cannes and other festivals such as The Webby’s, Digiday, and London International.
 The online store is a crucial component of Nike’s business model.
 In fact, Nike has been nominated for and won several awards for offering the best shopping experience.

 Customers can spend hours searching for the “perfect” item and still not find it, which can be a frustrating experience for every online shopper.
 No matter how vast a store’s catalog is, there will always be people who won’t be satisfied with it.
 The best way to avoid this problem is to give customers the opportunity to create their own products.

 Nike offers great functionality for personalizing sneakers.
 Nike’s customers can edit the base, mudguard, lining, laces, airbag, Swoosh (Nike’s logo), and more.
 This feature will satisfy even the most demanding clients and help to win more loyal customers.
 Moreover, customers appreciate interactivity, and product customization is the most interactive eCommerce feature.